corsairmarks/combined_silfae_revisited/mod/README.md

 * Allow portraits to be randomly selected
 * **Rebuild special Rogue Servitor-like gameplay for balancing your ruler Pops versus the unwitting slaves**
     * Rebuild special Pop happiness mechanics to have clearer if/else code, reduce usage of `every_owned_pop` for some performance gains
-    * Convert "Parasitic Evolution" into an origin instead of a civic
     * Update game events for setting up custom origin, including using `set_update_modifiers_batch` for some performance gains
+    * Convert "Parasitic Evolution" into an origin instead of a civic (including graphics for the selection screen and icon)
+    * As with the original civic, Origin: Parasitic Evolution is not available for the AI
 * Update all custom negative traits to work with Stellaris 3.0
-    * Traits us up-to-date-modifiers
+    * Traits use up-to-date-modifiers
     * Most of the `BIOLOGICAL` traits are now available to use on `LITHOID`s too
+* Update prescripted empire for 3.0:
+    * Now uses the new Origin: Parasitic Evolution (requires Utopia)
+    * Now has Civic: Shadow Council to replace the civic which became the origin
+    * Can randomly spawn
+* You can use Silfae's custom Reptilian portraits (mixed, just Reptilians, or just just "Humans") for your own empires without any DLC requirements

 # * Fix the broken portrait clothing selector for male rulers
 * Update portrait selection for Pops - higher-strata Pops (rulers, complex drones, bio-trophies, and precursors) may use laurel wreaths